cockroachdb/docs/src/current/v24.1/enable-node-map.md

 ### Step 2.
 Set the Enterprise license and refresh the DB Console

-After [setting the Enterprise license]({% link {{ page.version.version }}/enterprise-licensing.md %}), the Node Map should now be displaying the highest-level localities you defined:
+The Node Map should now be displaying the highest-level localities you defined:

 <img src="{{ 'images/v24.1/ui-node-map-after-license.png' | relative_url }}" alt="DB Console" style="border:1px solid #eee;max-width:100%" />